jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 ### New Weapons

 The following is a selection of descriptions for new weapons and old ones with alternate names that helps to fill some of the gaps in the original weapons list.
-See *Appendix A* for their full stat listings.
+See *Appendix A* and *Appendix B* for their full stat listings.

 **Club.** A small light one-handed bludgeon.
 A **sap**, **truncheon**, and **baton** all use the stats of a **club**.